 These are handy when you’re carrying soiled clothes home from a playdate at the park, or need to bring milk or baby food for your on-the-go travels.
 Plus, as we saw in the list above, you’re going to want individual pockets to keep all of the necessities organized while you’re out and about.

 Using a bag that’s designed to carry multiple specific objects helps spread the weight and load appropriately, making it not only more functional but more comfortable. (source)

 What Should I Look For?

 You’ll need to consider your lifestyle and choose one with features that fit it accordingly.
 Think about things like:

 - Are you away from home for days or hours at a time?

 - Do you only leave the house on occasion?

 - Do you have older children for whom you’ll be toting things as well?

 - Do you use a stroller?

-These are features that are commonly included in diaper bag backpacks:
+These are features that are commonly included in the best diaper bag backpacks: